jessicarush/javascript-notes/variables.md

 ## declaring variables

 In JavaScript you need to *declare* your variables by name before you use them.
-This is done with the `var` keyword.
+This is done with the `var`, `const`, or `let` keywords.
 You only need to declare your variables once for each *scope*.

 ```javascript
 var a = 5;